-If you’re a full time RVer or find yourself frequently working on the go, you may want to invest in heavier duty equipment, like some signal-enhancing gear, to make this task easier.
+If you’re a full time RVer or find yourself frequently working on the go, you may want to invest in heavier-duty equipment, like some signal-enhancing gear, to make this task easier.
 Be sure to consult the Mobile Internet Resource Center for your needs.
 They are the experts in an ever-changing field.

 2. Find the right location

-Maintain proper social distance etiquette by setting up camp on BLM land — most campsites are free, full of fresh air, and off the beaten path.
+Escape to the great outdoors and set up camp on BLM land — most campsites are free, full of fresh air, and off the beaten path.
 Need help searching for a site?
 Our BLM park guides are here to map out your options.
 One part of finding the right location, of course, will be figuring out your internet options.
 But you’ll also want to think about the height of your table or work surface in your RV, what you’ll need access to while — a snack, a cup of coffee — and of course, whether or not your view is suitable and inspiring.
 After all, one of the perks of working remotely is the ability to choose your view.

 3. Minimize distractions

 Your kitchen table might be the most obvious RV work setup, but if that’s the central location for your kids as they come and go, it may prove too distracting.
 Find a place that’s out of the way, either inside or outside, where you can work in relative peace.
 When I’m on the go, this spot if often the passenger seat of my car!
 Just be sure to have your own space—even if it’s a closet—and protect that space to minimize distractions.